Monday, June 27, 2011

 The Hebrew root thr = to be pure, corresponds to the Hausa/Hahm toro = clean, to the Amarigna (Ethiopia) anatara = pure, and to the Tamil tiru = holy.
 All are related to the proto-Dravidian tor = blood.
 In some Kushitic languages mtoro means rain and toro refers to God.
 The Egyptian ntr = deity is probably related.

-The Hebrew echad or ehat = one, corresponds to the Syrian eka and to the Sanskrit eca = one.
-It is a cognate to ikka = one in the Gonga languages of southeast Ethiopia.
-In the Proto-Saharan ikki is a directional element = to and has the Creator as the reference.
-In the ancient world the number one was reserved for or assigned to the deity.
+The Hebrew echad or ehat = one, corresponds to the Luo (Nilo-Saharan) achiel, the Syrian eka, the Sanskrit eca, and to the Gonga ikka.
+The Gonga languages are spoken in southeast Ethiopia.
+In the Proto-Saharan, ikki is a directional element, meaning toward or to, and has the Creator as the reference.
+In the ancient world, the first position or number one was reserved for or assigned to the deity.
+This is evident in the Luo word for one: achi-el.
+El is a very ancient reference to God.

 The number six in Proto-Dravidian is caru.
 This correlates to koro in Proto-Saharan, a directional element (the cardinal poles were associated with numbers); to karkia in some Chadic Languages; and to korci in Meidob (a language of eastern Sudan).
 The most striking similarity is between the Kanembu (another language of Sudan) araku and the Dravido-Tamil aarru.